 Medical Editor: John P. Cunha, DO, FACOEP

 Curosurf (poractant alfa) Suspension is a pulmonary surfactant used to treat Respiratory Distress Syndrome (RDS) in premature infants.
-It reduces mortality and pneumothoraces (collapsed lung) associated with RDS.
-Common side effects include slow heart rate, low blood pressure, endotracheal tube blockage, and low blood oxygen levels.
+Curosurf reduces mortality and pneumothoraces (collapsed lung) associated with RDS.
+Common side effects of Curosurf include slow heart rate, low blood pressure, endotracheal tube blockage, and low blood oxygen levels.
 Many side effects are associated with premature birth.

 The initial recommended dose of Curosurf is 2.5 mL/kg birth weight.
 Curosurf may interact with other drugs.
 Tell your doctor all medications and supplements your child uses.
 Curosurf is intended for premature infants and is unlikely to be used in pregnant or breastfeeding women.